oauth-io/sdk-node/README.md

 To authenticate a user, the flow follows these steps :

-- Ask for a unique CSRF token to the backend.
-This token will be used as a state for communicating with oauth.io
+- Ask for a state token to the backend.
+This token will be used to communicate with oauth.io
 - Show a popup or redirect your user to request his permission to use his/her account on the requested provider
 - The latter gives you a code, that you give to your backend
 - The backend sends the code to oauth.io with other information like the oauth.io app's public key and secret.